 What is a real estate agency website?
 It is an Internet page where a company posts and updates information about its experience, presents available offers and tracks the best ones.
 Essentially, it’s a lead magnet.
-Such a website’s primary function is to present a particular agency and convince a buyer to trust it.
-Also, companies can help their clients look for the property — this way, a buyer knows the houses your team handles, which leads to a potential deal.
+The primary function of such a website is to present a particular agency and convince a buyer to trust it.
+Moreover, companies can help their clients look for the property — this way, a buyer knows the houses your team handles, which leads to a potential deal.
 The best real estate websites for agents fall under a premium category — the cost of the purchase is incredibly high, and realtors demonstrate all their expertise and accomplishments to buyers.
 In this field, establishing trust is crucial for your sales.
 Let’s take a look at the main features of the real estate agency website that can be executed even with a limited budget.

 Internet data index